Venue website: view

 For the first time, we’re also performing Vaughan Williams’ mystical Fantasia on a Theme by Thomas Tallis.
 Written in a period of national introspection when English composers were unearthing forgotten treasures from the 16th and 17th centuries, it’s unusual orchestration creates a haunting, timeless effect, perfectly suited to our period strings.

-The OAE welcomes back Marin Alsop, who conducted A German Requiem with the Orchestra to critical acclaim at the BBC Proms in 2013.
+We welcome back Marin Alsop, who conducted A German Requiem with the Orchestra to critical acclaim at the BBC Proms in 2013.

 This venue has disabled access.